 When done right, A/B testing can double, triple, or even quadruple your conversion rate.
-We use a couple of different tools to make our web pages and conversion systems smarter every month.
+Imagine being able to drive four times the revenue just from implementing an effective conversion system.
+We use an intelligent learning platform to make web pages and conversion systems smarter and smarter over time.

 Short buying cycles work best with on-page elements.
-On the other hand, long buying cycles work best with lead magnets.
-Once you have a lead magnet, you can start to capture email addresses with an automated email marketing system to grow those leads.
+On the other hand, long buying cycles work best with lead magnets and nurturing campaigns.
+Once you have a lead magnet, you can start to capture email addresses and nurture those leads with an automated email marketing system.

-Emails should have valuable data to provide an answer to a problem.
+Emails should have valuable information to provide an answer to a problem.
 This means that you will have to know what your potential customers want, and what they will need.
-If you can make it a habit to send send valuable data on a routine basis, you will be in a great spot when they are ready to buy something.
+If you can make it a habit to send valuable information on a routine basis, you will be "top of mind" when your potential customers are ready to buy something.

 Your email can have clickable elements, which will help you decide if your potential customer is close to making a purchase.
 Once your lead is close to the “bottom of the conversion funnel,” you can include a sales page link inside your next email.
 This is how an automatic system can guide leads through each step of a conversion funnel.

 Over time, these systems become an asset that pays for itself many times over.
 The result is a consistent, steady source of customers and lead conversion, all without any effort from you.

-Once you know the intent of each focus keyword, you will know what lead magnets draw visitors in.
+Once you know the intent of each search keyword, you will know what lead magnets to test.
 As soon as you know the lead magnet, you will have all of the tools you need to start an automated marketing system.

 User experience recording and Google Analytics can help you understand how effective your conversion funnels are.
 They will also show any problems (or “leaks”) where you are losing potential customers.